stefaneidelloth/treezjs/doc/atoms/model/executable/executable.md

 The system command might continue with **command line arguments and additional paths**.
 You can<br>
 a) enter the whole system command as a single (long) line in the section "Executable" or<br>
-b) use the extra sections "Input" and "Output" to clearly arrange the individual parts of the command.
+b) use the extra sections "Input" and "Output" to clearly arrange the individual parts of the command:

 ![](../../../images/executable.png)